FACTBOX-Evacuations from Afghanistan by country | Business

 JAPAN Japan is in close contact with a "small number" of its nationals still in Afghanistan, seeking to ensure their safety after Taliban militants took over Kabul, the government's top spokesman said on Wednesday.

 Japan has closed its embassy and evacuated the last 12 personnel, officials said this week.
-AUSTRALIA

-Australia flew 26 people out of Afghanistan in its first rescue flight, Prime Minister Scott Morrison said on Wednesday, after Australian troops arrived to help with the evacuation.
-Morrison warned on Tuesday that Australia was unlikely to be able to help all the Afghans who worked for it during its two-decade-long involvement in Afghanistan.
+CANADA

-CANADA Canada plans to resume military flights to Afghanistan to evacuate civilians as the United States regains control of the Kabul airport, the Canadian Armed Forces (CAF) said late on Tuesday.
+Canada plans to resume military flights to Afghanistan to evacuate civilians as the United States regains control of the Kabul airport, the Canadian Armed Forces (CAF) said late on Tuesday.
+INDIA

-INDIA An Indian air force plane evacuated over 170 people from Kabul on Tuesday, including India's ambassador to Afghanistan, a government official said.
+An Indian air force plane evacuated over 170 people from Kabul on Tuesday, including India's ambassador to Afghanistan, a government official said.
+TURKEY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)